Civil, structural and geotechnical engineers: job roles explained

 The level (or professional qualification) you achieve is awarded by the Institution of Civil Engineers (ICE) or the Institution of Structural Engineers.

 You can start out training towards technician status and then work your way up to incorporated and chartered status (either by gaining an appropriate level of in-the-workplace experience or by studying a relevant academic qualification with your employer’s support).
-Because of this, an apprenticeship can lead to either technician or incorporated status, depending on its level and content.
-But the quickest way to climb the career ladder is to study an MEng.
+Because of this, an advanced or higher apprenticeship can lead to either technician or incorporated status, depending on its level and content.
+But the quickest way to climb the career ladder is to study an MEng, which you may be able to get through a degree apprenticeship.

 If you want to get on a degree course or a higher apprenticeship, you’ll need to take maths and, traditionally, physics at A level (or equivalent).
 Other useful subjects to take at GCSE and A level include further maths, computing, chemistry and DT.
 But do check the requirements of the employers and/or universities that interest you.
 For geotechnical courses, some universities request you take geography.